Soil Stabilization—A Comprehensive Guide to Techniques and Applications

 The focus is typically on increasing unconfined compressive strength to enhance the soil’s load-bearing capacity.

-Innovative Soil Stabilization with Geopolymer Solutions
+Innovative Soil Stabilization with Polymer Solutions

 Conclusion